roopeshh/amazon-nl-tests/ReadMe.md

   npx playwright test --project=Chromium
   ```

+## Test report

+- Once the tests are run, html report is generated in the folder `reports` and you can open `index.html` and it shows the  report
+- In case of failed tests, the report also records screenshot, video and traces for the failed tests.

 ## Continuous Integration

 This project is integrated with GitHub Actions.
 The workflow file (`.github/workflows/e2e-tests.yml`) is configured to run on every push to the `main` branch.
 After the tests, it uploads the html test report to GitHub Actions artifacts.